 Military drones are more advanced in terms of design and can achieve top speeds of Mach 2.1 and above, more than twice the speed of sound.

 Most military drones are fast because of their fixed-wing design.
 Unlike in rotary-wing drones, the power produced in fixed-wing design drones is used to move the drone forward hence making them more efficient.
+If you want to learn more about military drones and their uses, you can check out my related article on military drone technology.

 Most racing pilots customize their drones to match their needs.
 The modifications depend on the pilot so it is possible to find two similar drones with different top speeds.
 But how fast are these drones before any customization?